ccbpeden/dr-lookup/README.md

 gulp jshint (to check for errors)

-gulp dev (to generate build, gulp prod to uglify/minify the build)
+gulp builddev (to generate build, gulp prod to uglify/minify the build)

 gulp servedev (to serve the dev build, gulp serveprod to serve the production)